 For gluten-free gougere I tested with a pre-made blend, Cup4Cup (C4C) gluten-free flour.
 The dough looks little different as it forms but the process is the same.
 The gougere came out great.
 After three test batches, here are the changes from the standard recipe.

-Substitute ½ cup (72 grams) of the C4C for the regular flour and turn oven down to 350 degrees (177 C).
-Bake until just golden.
-Time will depend on your ovens as they can vary.
-Note that Bob’s Red Mill also makes a great gluten-free flour blend, available everywhere.
+Note that Bob’s Red Mill and King Arthur's make a great gluten-free flour blend, available everywhere.
 The gluten-free batch did not puff as much as did the wheat gougere, but they tasted terrific and will be appreciated by anyone following a gluten-free diet.

 My last and best batch took about 20-25 minutes.
 They were golden on the outside and done but a tiny bit moist on the inside.
-Gluten-free flours based on cornstarch (as is C4C) may result in baked goods that dry out a little more quickly.
+Gluten-free flours based on cornstarch (as is Cup4Cup) may result in baked goods that dry out a little more quickly.
 That little bit of moistness is probably good.
 The next day, they were still perfect.

 Homemade Gluten-Free Flour Blend

 My homemade flour blend mixes brown rice, sweet rice, and quinoa flours plus cornstarch and tapioca.
+Find the quantities in the recipe card notes.
 For accuracy, you will need a digital scale to blend your flours.
 When measuring use the tare feature, it's faster.
 Whisk together until well blended.
-I use all Bobs Red Mill flours.
-This makes enough for several batches of gougeres.

 For another terrific cocktail nibble, try these sweet and spicy roasted maple cashews.